-The most recent actuarial valuation was carried out by Towers Watson.
+The most recent actuarial valuation was carried out by Towers Watson, the Company's independent actuary.
 The present value of the defined benefit obligation, and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.